mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

            '-----------------'     '-------------------------'

 ~~~
-{: #fig_4o6RA_RA title="Topology broken path" artwork-align="center"}
+{: #fig_4o6RA_RA title="Broken topology information" artwork-align="center"}

-In order to preserve the topology information, it is RECOMMENDED that the
+In order to provide full topology information, it is RECOMMENDED
-implementation of 4o6RA is combined with the implementation of LDRA {{RFC6221}}
+that any implementation of 4o6RA be combined with an implementation
+of an LDRA {{RFC6221}} in a back-to-back structure, and that the LDRA
-and that the implementation has a mechanism for LDRA to get interface information
+implementation has a mechanism to get interface information that
-that can be used for the Interface-ID option, as specified in
+can be used to provide the Interface-ID option to outgoing
-{{Section 5.3.2 of RFC6221}}.
+DHCPV4-QUERY messages, as specified in Section 5.3.2 of {{RFC6221}}.

 The internal mechanisms to exchange interface information,
 their format and whether the interface information contains an indication that a 4o6RA
 is involved are out of the scope for this document.